hieunugent/javadataStructure/WebRoutemap.md

    - Hyper text Transfer Protocol
    - WWW is about communicate between web clients and servers
    - communication by Sending HTTP Requests and HTTP Responses

+## Client: the user-agent
+- The user-agent is any tool that acts on the behalf of the user.
+This role is primarily performed by the Web browser; other possibilities are programs used by engineers and Web developers to debug their applications.
+- The browser is always the entity initiating the request.
+It is never the server (though some mechanisms have been added over the years to simulate server-initiated messages).
+- To present a Web page, the browser sends an original request to fetch the HTML document that represents the page.
+It then parses this file, making additional requests corresponding to execution scripts, layout information (CSS) to display, and sub-resources contained within the page (usually images and videos).
+The - Web browser then mixes these resources to present to the user a complete document, the Web page.
+Scripts executed by the browser can fetch more resources in later phases and the browser updates the Web page accordingly.

+A Web page is a hypertext document.
+This means some parts of displayed text are links which can be activated (usually by a click of the mouse) to fetch a new Web page, allowing the user to direct their user-agent and navigate through the Web.
+The browser translates these directions in HTTP requests, and further interprets the HTTP responses to present the user with a clear response.

 ## Browers and how they work?
    - is client run on a computer that contact the web server and request information
    - display the info that webserver response